Tulip mania: Speculative period

 Tulip mania reached its peak during the winter of 1636–37, when some contracts were changing hands five times.
-No deliveries were ever made to fulfill these contracts, because in February 1637, tulip bulb contract prices collapsed abruptly and the trade of tulips ground to a halt.
-A contemporary satire suggests that the crisis started to unravel at 3 February in Haarlem, where an auctioneer failed to find willing buyers, despite lowering the asking price several times.
+No deliveries were ever made to fulfil these contracts, because in February 1637, tulip bulb contract prices collapsed abruptly and the trade of tulips ground to a halt.
+A contemporary satire suggests that the crisis started to unravel at February 3 in Haarlem, where an auctioneer failed to find willing buyers, despite lowering the asking price several times.
 The actual circumstances of the crash are unknown.
 The collapse seems to have occurred by the end of the first week of February 1637, which caused a number of disputes over the extant contracts.
 On February 7, tulip growers scrambled in Utrecht to elect representatives for a national assembly in Amsterdam.
-Their situation had become uncertain as the buyers no longer had any interest in honoring the contracts, and there was no legal basis for enforcing them.
+Their situation had become uncertain as the buyers no longer had any interest in honouring the contracts, and there was no legal basis for enforcing them.

 By the end of February, the representatives gathered in Amsterdam for deliberations.
 They decided on a compromise where all contracts entered before December 1636 would be binding, but later contracts could be cancelled by paying a fee amounting to 10% of the price.
-The matter was brought before the Court of Holland, which declined to rule one way or the other and referred the question back to the city councils.
-The legislature of Holland decided to cancel all contracts to allow fresh deals to be struck during the summer.
+The matter was brought before the Court, which declined to rule one way or the other and referred the question back to the city councils.
+The Dutch legislature decided to cancel all contracts to allow fresh deals to be struck during the summer.
 In Haarlem the issue dragged on, since the government left it to the parties to solve their issues by arbitration or other means.
-In Maym the city ruled that buyers could cancel any extant contracts at a fee of 3.5% of the price.
+In May the city ruled that buyers could cancel any extant contracts at a fee of 3.5% of the price.
 The Dutch court system remained busy with a number of tulip disputes throughout 1639.
-In the end, most contracts were simply never honored.
+In the end, most contracts were simply never honoured.

 Available price data

 The lack of consistently recorded price data from the 1630s makes the extent of the tulip mania difficult to discern.
 The bulk of available data comes from an anonymous satire, Dialogues between Waermondt and Gaergoedt, written just after the bubble.
 Economist Peter M. Garber collected data on the sales of 161 bulbs of 39 varieties between 1633 and 1637, with 53 being recorded in the Dialogues.

 Ninety eight sales were recorded for the last date of the bubble, February 5, 1637, at wildly varying prices.
-The sales were made using several market mechanisms: forward trading at the colleges, spot sales by growers, notarized forward sales by growers, and estate sales.
+The sales were made using several market mechanisms: forward trading at the colleges, spot sales by growers, notarised forward sales by growers, and estate sales.
 "To a great extent, the available price data are a blend of apples and oranges", according to Garber.